Createdd/Writing/articles/WebScrapingIntro.md

 ## 3. Scraping JavaScript rendered sites?

 The discussion about crawlabilty of JavaScript rendered websites reaches back many years and mostly discussed in terms of search engine optimization (SEO).
-An easy answer for writing your own crawlers are HTML-rendering-engines that allow you to do the same as a normal browser.
+An easy answer for writing your own solution are HTML-rendering-engines, that allow you to act the same way as a normal browser.
 Whereas there are many tools that allow you to meme such behavior, a practical example would be a [webdriver](http://webdriver.io/) used by [Selenium](http://www.seleniumhq.org/projects/webdriver/).